When I first learned that my wife was pregnant 14 years ago, I was certain we’d have a boy.

 Click here to subscribe to our YouTube channel and check out all our completed rehab projects for tips and ideas on how to reconfigure space, choose paint colors, and select the right finishes for your next fix and flip deal.

-We also offer a very inexpensive video training course that will give you the foundation required to fix and flip houses like a pro.
+We also offer a very inexpensive video training program that will give you the foundation required to fix and flip houses like a pro.
 Click here for more information.

 Almost every day I search the multiple listing service for completed rehab projects.
 Then, I make note of their design styles and finishes.
 Another great way to learn what homebuyers want is to visit new home subdivisions.
 Tour their model houses for ideas.
 These companies spend thousands of dollars paying top architects to design floor plans.